 The Council may use Framework Agreements and Dynamic Markets set up by third parties where the Framework Agreement or Dynamic Market entitles the Council to do so, subject to the approval of Procurement Services and Legal Services, other than for contracts under the relevant FTS value where standing approval is given.

-The methodology and all requirements set out in the Framework Agreement or Dynamic Market must be followed when awarding a Call-Off Contract under a Framework Agreement or a Dynamic Market
+The methodology and all requirements set out in the Framework Agreement or Dynamic Market must be followed when awarding a Call-Off contract under a Framework Agreement or a Dynamic Market.

 Format of Contracts

-All contracts (whether bespoke or the Council standard forms) must be in writing, setting out or clearly the terms and conditions that apply.
+All contracts (whether bespoke or the Council’s standard forms) must be in writing, setting out clearly the terms and conditions that apply.
 The following requirements must be met in relation to all contracts unless otherwise agreed in advance by the Head of Law and Governance: